All Episodes

 Show us how to fix the problem, you people.

-Back to the failed and uh stupid policies since have been disproved of Paul Ehrlich from the San Francisco Chronicle.
+Back to the failed and stupid policies since have been disproved of Paul Ehrlich from the San Francisco Chronicle.

-This new study warns of the health risks from ethanol.
+A new study warns of the health risks from ethanol.

 It could end up creating a worse health hazard than gasoline.

-LA would be hardest hit because ethanol creates more ozone than gasoline does, i.e., ethanol could end up polluting more than gasoline does.
+L.A. would be hardest hit because ethanol creates more ozone than gasoline does, i.e. ethanol could end up polluting more than gasoline does.

 Global warming could increase a climate phenomenon known as wind shear that inhibits Atlantic hurricanes, a positively good result of climate change, according to new research released yesterday.

-The study to be published today in geophysical research letters found that climate model simulations show a robust increase in wind shear in the tropical Atlantic during the 21st century from global warming.
+The study to be published today in Geophysical Research Letters found that climate model simulations show a robust increase in wind shear in the tropical Atlantic during the 21st century from global warming.

-Now, what's interesting to me, these guys are supposedly highly reputed that issued the study, but it was just two years ago after Katrina that global warming was going to cause massive hurricanes, big ones larger than ever longer hurricane season.
+Now, what's interesting to me, these guys are supposedly highly reputed that issued the study, but it was just two years ago after Katrina that global warming was going to cause massive hurricanes, big ones, larger than ever, longer hurricane season.

-You rip the tops off those hurricanes they can't possibly form.
+You rip the tops off those hurricanes, they can't possibly form.

-There's no consistency to them, and yet they tell us there's a consensus of the scientists.
+There's no consistency to them and yet they tell us there's a consensus of the scientists.

 There's no such thing as a consensus.

-These stories illustrate that.
+These stories illustrate that among many other things.

-I'm long, got to take a break back after this.
+Got to take a break back after this.

-Again, the poll question, which MSNBC anchor should resign to make room for a minority host.
+Again, the poll question, which MSNBC anchor should resign to make room for a minority host, Chris Matthews, Tucker Carlson, Keith Olbermann.

-Um question can you be an illegal alien and vote in our poll?
+One question, can you be an illegal alien and vote in our poll?

-Yes, uh, ladies and gentlemen.
+Yes, ladies and gentlemen.

 This is open to anybody.

-Another question can you be an ex-felon and vote?
+Another question, can you be an ex-felon and vote?

 Yes, you can.